Large Wooden and Timber Pallets For Sale

 Send us a message or call us on 01642 224092 to find out how we can help you today.

 Bespoke Wooden Pallets

 Built by experienced craftsmen

-Our craftsmen have spent decades building custom wooden pallets, in addition to hundreds of other bespoke timber products, timber fencing, and wooden crates.
+Our craftsmen have spent decades building bespoke wooden pallets, in addition to hundreds of other bespoke timber products, timber fencing, and wooden crates.
 Their skill and expertise are second to none.
 Combined with our perfectly situated warehouse (close to both air and sea terminals) we are the ideal choice for your wooden pallet needs.

 Built to your specifications

-We can build any number of wooden pallets to your exact specifications.
+We can build any number of bespoke wooden pallets to your exact specifications.
 Whether you’re planning on using them for packaging, storage or as alternative garden furniture – we can provide expertly crafted wooden pallets that perfectly suit your needs.
 Tell us what you’re planning on using your pallets for and we can even offer recommendations on size and materials so that you get the product for your needs.